ExhaustedPigeonn/custom-Google-maps-theme/README.md

 # Custom Map Project

 ## Description
-This project is a custom map, where I added icons marking the big techs of Silicon Valley
+This project is a custom map, where I added icons marking places is Kondhwa

 ## Technologies used
 - HTML